wgrib2: wgrib for GRIB-2

 In this case, wgrib2 should be compiled with option 1.
 I use option 2 because I

-don't mind the 50% increase in executable size, I have a 64-bit machine, and I make netcdf files once in
+don't mind the 50% increase in executable size, and I have a 64-bit machine.

 because the NetCDF3 code fails during internal testing.
-(The netCDF3 library is no longer supported.)
+(The netCDF3 library is old

 You can see the NetCDF configuration of a compiled wgrib2 by by typing "wgrib2 -config".